sdsu-comp526/fall24/_sources/syllabus.md

 ## Religious Holidays

 According to the University Policy File, students should notify instructors of planned absences for religious observances by the end of the second week of classes.
 See the campus policy regarding religious observances for full details.

+## Land Acknowledgment
+For millennia, the Kumeyaay people have been a part of this land.
+This land has nourished, healed, protected and embraced them for many generations in a relationship of balance and harmony.
+As members of the San Diego State University community, we acknowledge this legacy.
+We promote this balance and harmony.
+We find inspiration from this land, the land of the Kumeyaay.